Common Areas – Carried out by Matthews & Goodman (Managing Agents) / Now SKYSCAPE Property Management on 26 May 2020

 WES: No Hot Desks are provided.
 All desks allocated to 1 staff member.
 Desks in use cleaned 2 x per day and others 1 x per day

 WES: Meeting areas set up with max occupancy and cleaning before & after each meeting.
-New room booking procedure in place.
+Staff MUST use Google Hangouts for all meetings

 WES: Wipes provided to individuals in care packs as well as readily available across the office.